apache/druid/docs/multi-stage-query/reference.md

 ##### S3 - Amazon S3

 To export results to S3, pass the `s3()` function as an argument to the `EXTERN` function.
-Export to S3 requires the `druid-s3-extensions` extension For a list of S3 permissions the MSQ task engine requires to perform export, see [Permissions for durable storage](./security.md#s3).
+Export to S3 requires the `druid-s3-extensions` extension.
+For a list of S3 permissions the MSQ task engine requires to perform export, see [Permissions for durable storage](./security.md#s3).

 The `s3()` function configures the connection to AWS.